egelke/aarch64/01. HelloWorld/README.md

 ```

 The `ldr x1, [x0]` will load the (little-endian) value of memory with the address stored in x0 into register x1, the value of x0 or x1 are not altered.
 The `ldp` does the same, but for 2 registers at the same time.
 The `str` and `stp` do the opposite, they store the value from x1 (and x2) into the memory starting with the address stored in x0.

-Note that loading data directly via its label with the (often cited) `ldr x0, label` instruction isn't supported on Windows.
-It has something to do with the executable file format or something, but I'm not sure and I don't care.
-It isn't working, so we can't use it and that is all I need to know.

 Since we often need to index a pointer (i.e. updates it's value when using), aarch64 has several addressing modes: